growr-xyz/growr-documentation/introduction/4-Protocol-Participants.md

 ## Borrowers
 **Borrowers** get easy access to fair loans.
 They apply for funds from ponds with matching risk requirements and repay the funds with added interest and/or fees.
-Borrowers gradually receive better conditions for positive behavior and improved ﬁnancial health.
-They will receive “cash back”-style rewards based on their improved ﬁnancial health (i.e., regular loan repayment and proof of ﬁnancial learning), as well as for referral of good Borrowers.
+Borrowers gradually receive better conditions for positive behavior and improved financial health.
+They will receive “cash back”-style rewards based on their improved financial health (i.e., regular loan repayment and proof of financial learning), as well as for referral of good Borrowers.

 Borrowers can access the protocol via a Distributor in custodial model or via a decentralized App in non-custodial model.
 Borrowers usually operate on the *Distribution* layer.

 ## Distributors
 ### Custodial Model
-**Distributors**, or also called **Last-mile Providers** or **Custodial Wallet Providers**, intermediates access to the protocol to a speciﬁc group of Borrowers in custodial model with a simple UX.
+**Distributors**, or also called **Last-mile Providers** or **Custodial Wallet Providers**, intermediates access to the protocol to a specific group of Borrowers in custodial model with a simple UX.
 Distributors can be regulated financial institutions/fintechs, merchants, employers, or others.
 We envision that some Distributors may even operate as decentralized entities (DAOs).
 The role of the Distributor is to onboard and vet the users into its own digital means (e.g., a mobile application) and then facilitate access to the protocol.
 In this model, the user will have their SSFI under the custody of the Distributor.
 Often, a Distributor might be the same as a Lender.